Codecademy/docs/content/php/concepts/string-functions/terms/substr/substr.md

 The `$string` parameter is the string in which a portion will be returned.

-The `$offset` parameter is an `int` value ad specifies the start of the substring in the following manner:
+The `$offset` parameter is an `int` value and specifies the start of the substring in the following manner:

 - Positive or zero values specifies the zero-based character position from the start of the string.
 - Negative values indicate the character position from the end of the string.